Electrospray ionization: Capillary electrophoresis-mass spectrometry (CE-MS)

 Capillary electrophoresis-mass spectrometry was enabled by an ESI interface that was developed and patented by Richard D. Smith and coworkers at Pacific Northwest National Laboratory, and shown to have broad utility for the analysis of very small biological and chemical compound mixtures, and even extending to a single biological cell.

 Noncovalent gas phase interactions

 Electrospray ionization is also utilized in studying noncovalent gas phase interactions.
 The electrospray process is thought to be capable of transferring liquid-phase noncovalent complexes into the gas phase without disrupting the noncovalent interaction.
 Problems such as non specific interactions have been identified when studying ligand substrate complexes by ESI-MS or nanoESI-MS. An interesting example of this is studying the interactions between enzymes and drugs which are inhibitors of the enzyme.
 Competition studies between STAT6 and inhibitors have used ESI as a way to screen for potential new drug candidates.

+Electrospray ionization can even be used for studying protein complexes >1 MDa.